Zethyst/iNotebook/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
+You may also see any errors in the console.

+Simultaneously run the backend on another terminal by going inside the /backend directory and running
+### `node index.js`
-You may also see any lint errors in the console.
+You may also see any errors in the console.

 ## 🖥️ Tech Stack
 **Frontend:**